Platforms: PS4, Xbox One, PC

 Similar to Black Ops 3, Black Ops 4 will also feature Specialists, soldiers that players will have to choose between, each of whom will have unique skills and abilities.
 There will be ten Specialists included in the game in total, out of which four will be brand new additions, and six will be returning from Black Ops 3.
 The new additions will be Crash, a support unit with healing and ammo replenishing abilities; Ajax, who is armed with a 9-bang grenade and a ballistic shield; Torque, who can place hazards such as razor wires and barricades with microwave fields; and Recon, who comes with Vision Pulse and has a Sensor Dart to reveal locations of nearby enemies on the map.

-Returning Specialists from Black Ops 3 are Seraph, Firebreak, Nomad, Ruin, Battery, and Prophet.
+Returning Specialists from Black Ops 3 are Seraph, Firebreak, Nomad, Ruin and Battery.
 Each of the ten Specialists will also have dedicated Specialists Missions, which will be skill-based narrative-focused solo missions that each focus on the backstory of a single character..
 Multiplayer will come with several modes, and among the ones that have been concluded so far are the traditional Team Deathmatch, Search and Destroy, Domination, Hardpoint, and the all new Control.

 Meanwhile, Zombies mode will be returning as well.
 It will once again be a four player co-op mode.
 The maps included in Zombies in Black Ops 4 are Blood of the Dead, set in Alcatraz prison; Voyage of Despair, which takes place on the Titanic; and IX, which takes place in an arena in Ancient Rome.
 Voyage of Despair and IX will form a new Zombies storyline called “Chaos”.